WallStreetMojo

 NPV Function in Excel

-NPV in excel is also known as net present value formula in excel which is used to calculate the difference of the present cash inflow and cash outflow for an investment, it is an inbuilt function in excel and it is a financial formula which takes rate value for inflow and outflow as an input.
+NPV in Excel is also known as the net present value formula in Excel, which is used to calculate the difference between the current cash inflow and cash outflow for an investment.
+It is a built-in function in Excel.
+It is a financial formula that inputs the rate value for inflow and outflow.

-In financial projects, the NPV in excel is useful in finding the value of an investment or analyzing the feasibility of a project.
-It is recommended that it’s better for financial analysts to use the XNPV function over the regular NPV (Net Present Value) in excel function.
+In financial projects, the NPV in Excel is useful in finding the value of an investment or analyzing the feasibility of a project.
+Therefore, it is recommended that financial analysts should use the XNPV function over the regular NPV (Net Present Value) in the Excel function.

 NPV Formula in Excel